 Newgate Calendar: 18th-19th-Century English book listing criminals and punishments.
 Includes some witches among them (e.g. Mary Bateman 1809, Thomas Colley, 1751).

 The Proceedings of the Old Bailey, London 1674 to 1834: Searchable database of over 100,000 crimes, including a few "witches."

 Reggio, Michael H. History of the Death Penalty: Good brief history connected with a PBS Frontline show about the execution of a double murderer in Texas.

-Tyburn Tree Excellent site includes links to primary source pictures, poems, speeches, literary references, etc. about executions in Early Modern England.
+Tyburn Tree: Excellent site includes links to primary source pictures, poems, speeches, literary references, etc. about executions in Early Modern England.
 Mostly about normal criminal executions, but relevant to witch punishments.
-[Created by Zachary Lesser of Columbia, then located at the University of North Carolina, expanded, maintained by Charlie Mitchell, and then moved to Loyola -- much of the site has vanished into the internet ether].
+[Created by Zachary Lesser of Columbia, then located at the University of North Carolina, expanded, maintained by Charlie Mitchell, who has restored it in blog form].

-Video of Torture in UAE, 2009 Tape of the torture of an enemy of the regime.
+Video of Torture in UAE, 2009: and excerpts from a tape of the torture of an enemy of the UAE regime.
 Full story here.